NewmanAdesan/3D-Background-Boxes/README.md

-# Concept 1: background image decentralization
+# Concept 1: Background Image Fragmentation
-  basically we have 16 different elements of equal size (height & width)<br />
-  using the same background image.

-  Since the is bigger in size than the element,<br />
+  Our implementation involves dividing a larger background image into 16 equal-sized parts and<br />
+  displaying each part on a separate element using CSS.

+  By utilizing the background-image, background-size, and background-position properties,<br />
-  each element shows a part of the background image
+  each element displays a distinct section of the background image,<br />

-  This is implemented with the CSS properties:<br />
-  `background-image`, `background-size`, `background-positioning`
+  creating a visually cohesive and engaging design.

+  This approach provides an efficient and effective method<br />
+  for implementing complex background images in web design.

   <img src="./ReadMe-Images/concept1-image1.svg" style="width:600px; height:auto">
   <img src="./ReadMe-Images/concept1-image2.svg" style="width:600px; height:auto">

-# Concept 2: Transitioning via a class name
+# Concept 2: CSS & JavaScript Animation Toggling
-basically we styled our target element such that<br />
-if it has a class called "big", two things would happen;
-- it would have a different size <br />
-- children of this our target element <br />
+Our implementation involves styling a target element with a class called 'big' using CSS,<br/>
-  would go through a transformation (rotateZ(360))
+resulting in a different size and a transformation effect (rotateZ(360)) for its children.

-then we used javascript to toggle this class on/off from an element<br />
+We then used JavaScript to toggle this class on and off <br />
-at the click of a button using the `classList.toggle()` method
+from an element upon a button click event, utilizing the classList.toggle() method.

+This allows for dynamic and visually engaging animation effects with minimal code.

 <img src="./ReadMe-Images/concept2-image1.svg" style="width:600px; height:auto">
 <img src="./ReadMe-Images/concept2-image2.svg" style="width:600px; height:auto">

-# Concept 3: 3d box modelling with `::before` and `::after`
+# Concept 3: Cube Modelling with `::before` and `::after`
 <img src="./ReadMe-Images/concept3-image1.png" style="width:600px; height:auto">
 <img src="./ReadMe-Images/concept3-image2.svg" style="width:600px; height:auto">
 <img src="./ReadMe-Images/concept3-image3.svg" style="width:600px; height:auto">